 Note: even though I edit all of my photos, I did not enhance the green or alter the color of the cookies.
 In the video, you see footage that isn't color graded.
 Differences between the appearance in the video and the photos are because of different lighting situations.

 Ingredients notes and substitutions

 - Baking soda - these cookies are thin and soft with crispy edges and a chewy texture throughout.
-If you want your cookies to be a bit thicker, replace the baking soda with baking powder, and you will see, they spread less.
+If you want your cookies to be a bit thicker, substitute the baking soda with baking powder, and you will see, they spread less.
 You can learn more about ingredient substitutions here.

 - Sugars - I use ¾ cup of sugar and ¼ cup of light brown sugar.
 I found this to be the best ratio.
 Every change of ratio will eventually change the texture and thickness of the cookies.
 However, you can use ½ cup of both sugars if you prefer cookies that are a bit thicker and spread less.